Sweater

 B Left: Sadie by Hailey Smedley - Ozetta Knitwear, DK yarn B Middle: Monday Sweater by Mette Wendelboe Okkels - PetiteKnit, DK yarn B Right: Mellow Mood Sweater by Julia Piro, aran/bulky yarn

 And honestly, so many more that I could include.
-What’s intersting is that this time I stared with an idea for the yarn and went to look for compatible patterns - I learned that I think I want something a bit less boxy/oversized and need to stay away from cool but complicated stitch patterns since the color/striping will camoflage that.
+What’s interesting is that this time I stared with an idea for the yarn and went to look for compatible patterns - I learned that I think I want something a bit less boxy/oversized and need to stay away from cool but complicated stitch patterns since the color/striping will camouflage that.
 The biggest factor currently is… the cost.
-The resources neccessary to make these sweaters absolutely dwarf any project I’ve done up to this point.
+The resources necessary to make these sweaters absolutely dwarf any project I’ve done up to this point.
 At ~1000-1200 yards, I’m looking to spend over $100 (even close to $200 if I go for a more premium yarn) and it’s tough to be all “practice round, no worries!” when there is real cost attached.
 So I’m really being thoughtful about this project.

 That said, I’ll be back in (hopefully) a month to update on the decisions I’ve made and maybe even show some work-in-progress.

-1. While the Yarned and Dangerous group has dwindled in membership and is less strictly focused on knitting these days, I can gladly say that the plan ended up working.
-A pat on the back of this MN transplant making friends with MN locals !!!
+While the Yarned and Dangerous group has dwindled in membership and is less strictly focused on knitting these days, I can gladly say that the plan ended up working.
+A pat on the back of this MN transplant making friends with MN locals !!! ↩